intuit/text-provider-react-native/README.md

     />
     <h1>text-provider-react-native</h1>
     <p>
-        A component which provides all the string constants using provider pattern
+        A react-native component which provides all the string constants using provider pattern
     </p>
 </div>